Santiago-Labs/telophasecli/docs/organizationyml.md

 2. `tf/default-vpc` Terraform stack.

 #### Tags
-Tags can be used to perform operations on groups of accounts. `Account`s and `AccountGroup`s can be tagged.
+Tags can be used to perform operations on groups of accounts. `Account`s and `OrganizationUnits`s can be tagged.
 Tags do _not_ represent AWS `Tag`s.

 Telophase commands optionally take tags as inputs, allowing you to limit the scope of the operation.